adobe-apiplatform/user-sync.py/docs/en/user-manual/deployment_best_practices.md

 as the passphrase.
 (You can also inline the encrypted private key by placing the data in the connector-umapi.yml file under the key `priv_key_data` instead of using `priv_key_path`.)

+This ends the description of the variant where the RSA private key encryption is used.

 connector-ldap.yml